 Workout Experience With the Bowflex C6

-After testing so many exercise bikes and treadmills that require you to log into an app before you can use them, it was nice to just hop onto the Bowflex C6 and get to pedaling.
+After testing so many exercise bikes and the best treadmills that require you to log into an app before you can use them, it was nice to just hop onto the Bowflex C6 and get to pedaling.

 But if I’m being completely honest, there wasn’t really anything special about this bike…that’s also not a bad thing, though.
 The flywheel provided a quiet ride, I never experienced any wobbling, and the resistance was tough enough to give my legs that “hurts in a good way” feeling while also getting a cardio workout.